Water politics in the Nile Basin: Geography

 Sudan also has hydraulic potential and has created four dams in the last century.
 This has resulted in the development so far of 18,000 km2 of irrigated land, making Sudan the second most extensive user of the Nile, after Egypt.

-While Egypt is highly dependent on the Nile, there are factors that may lead to the necessity of conflict over the distribution of the Nile's water supply.
-For example, Egypt has such an agriculturally-dependent economy.
+While Egypt is highly dependent on the Nile, there are factors that may lead to conflict over the distribution of the Nile's water supply.
+For example, Egypt has such an agriculturally dependent economy.
 Further, Egypt is already dependent on virtual water imports, a strategy which may lead that country to attempt future water conflicts.
 Ethiopia's tributaries supply about 86 percent of the waters of the Nile.
 Over the years, the involved states have put agreements and treaties into place so that conflict can be controlled.

 Egypt and the Nile

 Egyptian civilization has sustained itself utilizing water management and agriculture for some 5,000 years in the Nile River valley.
 The Egyptians practiced basin irrigation, a form of water management adapted to the natural rise and fall of the Nile River.
 Since around 3000 BCE, the Egyptians constructed earthen banks to form flood basins of various sizes that were regulated by sluices to floodwater into the basin where it would sit until the soil was saturated, the water was then drained, and crops planted.
 This method of agriculture did not deplete the soil of nutrients or cause salinization problems experienced by modern agricultural methods.